devonzara/bouncer/readme.md

 $user->allow('ban-users');
 ```

-### Restricting an permission to a model
+### Restricting a permission to a model

-Sometimes you might want to restrict an permission to a specific model type.
+Sometimes you might want to restrict a permission to a specific model type.
 Simply pass the model name as a second argument:

 ```php
 Bouncer::allow($user)->to('edit', Post::class);